-The Dave Owens and Frank Goodall Memorial Fund Chatsworth Challenge www.threepeakschallenge.com
+The Dave Owens and Frank Goodall Memorial Fund Chatsworth Challenge

+www.threepeakschallenge.com

-26th June 2010
+25th June 2011

-Chatsworth House with The Hunting Tower above

-22 Mile Walk : Route Guide

-General Notes

-- Introduction This guide has been produced to be used in conjunction with your 1:25,000 Ordnance Survey map.
-Cross referencing between the two will enable you to be confident of your location at all times.
-If in doubt do not be apprehensive about seeking advice from your fellow walkers. - Checkpoints Please remember that the Chatsworth Challenge is a sponsored walk rather than a run.
-People arriving at checkpoints before the designated opening times will risk not getting their checking-in forms signed. - Retirement If you need to retire from the walk for any reason please try to do so at a checkpoint if at all possible, and always inform the Marshal about your retirement.
-If you have to retire between checkpoints you MUST make contact with one of the persons detailed below to inform them of your decision, or an accompanying member of your walking party who can inform the marshal at the next checkpoint.
-On route transport facilities are detailed below.

-Contact 22 Mile Walk Leader Gerard Mitchell 07775 607 406 Telephone 07963 134 953 22 Mile Walk Leader Pete Mackie Numbers 9 Mile Walk Leader Stella Mitchell 07786 084 881 Checkpoint Marshal Phil Lynskey 07980 611 225 Checkpoint Marshal Wendy Lynskey 07969 862 230 Checkpoint Marshal John Mitchell 07749 571 507

-Specific Notes

-Start Time Checkpoint Walk Detail Location 22 Mile • • • • • • • Checkpoints Walk Start (22 and 9 mile) Car Park, Baslow start at 06:00 11:15 hrs & Opening Checkpoint 1 (22 mile only) Red Lion, Birchover open at 09:00 n/a hrs Times (for 22 Checkpoint 2 (22 and 9 mile) Devonshire Arms, Beeley open at 10:30 10.30 hrs and 9 miles) Checkpoint 3 (Home Base) Devonshire Arms, Baslow open at 12:45 12:45 hrs

-Useful Information Bus Service : The entire location of the walk is covered by a very good public bus service.
-If you use your map to get to a major road you will find that most bus stops display their destinations and timetable.
-You may have to change at Bakewell but you will get back to Baslow.
-Taxis : There is also a minibus sized taxi that covers the area.
-Longstone Taxis 07818 432 345.
-General Stores : Drinks and snacks etc. can only be found at the local stores in Baslow and at Chatsworth House.

-Toilets : The Red Lion (Birchover), Devonshire Arms (Beeley) and at Chatsworth House.
+General Stores: Drinks and snacks etc. can only be found at the local stores in Baslow and at Chatsworth House.
+(Please ensure you always carry a sufficient supply of water, particularly if the weather is hot) Toilets: The Red Lion (Birchover), Devonshire Arms (Beeley) and at Chatsworth House.

-22 Mile Walk : Route Guide

-Start - Baslow Car Park Baslow to Edensor (2.0 Miles)

-Immediately outside the car park entrance, turn right then right again over the bridge.
+22 Mile Walk: Route Guide Start - Baslow Car Park Baslow to Edensor (2.0 Miles) Immediately outside the car park entrance, turn right then right again over the bridge.
 Keep to the path which takes you past a detached house and through the large rotating metal kissing gate into the Chatsworth House park.
 Stay with this well defined path for approx 1.6 miles until you reach Queen Mary's Bower (Note A) on the left and the stone bridge over the river on the right.

-Note A : Queen Mary Bower is the moat on the left as you approach the river bridge and is all that remains of the Elizabethan Chatsworth built by Bess Hardwick.
-Mary Queen of Scots was imprisoned at Chatsworth and the Bower is said to be one of her favourite haunts

-Keep to the Baslow side footpath across the bridge over the River Derwent and immediately take the right hand fork path which takes you up the slope through the field and eventually over to the main road.
+Note A: Queen Mary Bower is the moat on the left as you approach the river bridge and is all that remains of the Elizabethan Chatsworth built by Bess Hardwick.
+Mary Queen of Scots was imprisoned at Chatsworth and the Bower is said to be one of her favourite haunts Keep to the Baslow side footpath across the bridge over the River Derwent and immediately take the right hand fork path which takes you up the slope through the field and eventually over to the main road.
 (Picture 1)

 Cross the road and go through the gate (i.e.: over the cattle grid) into the picturesque village of Edensor.
-Carry straight up through the centre of the village keeping the church on your left.

-Edensor to Bakewell (2.8 Miles)

-As the village ends keep straight on up a well made path for about 75 yards.
+Carry straight up through the centre of the village keeping the church on your left. ૱ૡ૱ૡ૱ૡ Edensor to Bakewell (2.8 Miles) As the village ends keep straight on up a well made path for about 75 yards.
 Avoiding the road that swings to the right continue straight forward onto rough path upwards.
 Continue along this rough wooded track for approx 0.6 mile.
 The rough path then meets a tarmac lane.
 Take a left up the hill at this point.
 (Picture 2)